shanybar/event_entity_coref_ecb_plus/README.md

    * `CD_test_event_mention_based.response_conll` - event coreference results in CoNLL format.
 * `conll_f1_scores.txt` - A text file contains the CoNLL coreference scorer's output (F1 score).

-Notes:
-   The script's configuration file also requires:
+Note - the script's configuration file also requires:
    * Output file of within-document entity coreference system for the ECB+ corpus (provided in this repo at             data/external/stanford_neural_wd_entity_coref_out/ecb_wd_coref.json)
    * Output file of the document clustering algorithm that has been described in the paper (provided in this repo at data/external/document_clustering/predicted_topics)